 Use VoiceOver gestures on Mac

-If you have a trackpad and the Trackpad Commander is enabled, you can use VoiceOver gestures to navigate and interact with items on the screen.
+If you have a trackpad and the Trackpad Commander is on, you can use VoiceOver gestures to navigate and interact with items on the screen.

-To enable the Trackpad Commander, hold down the VoiceOver modifier and rotate two fingers clockwise anywhere on the trackpad.
-To disable it, hold down the VoiceOver modifier and rotate two fingers anticlockwise.
+To turn on the Trackpad Commander, hold down the VoiceOver modifier (see Use the VoiceOver modifier) and rotate two fingers clockwise anywhere on the trackpad.
+To turn it off, hold down the VoiceOver modifier and rotate two fingers anticlockwise.

 VoiceOver includes standard gestures for navigating and interacting with items on the screen.
 You can’t change these gestures.